 1. The Weekend City Guide

 The simplest format.
 Pick a city you know well, curate 15 to 25 spots, organize them by neighborhood or vibe, and sell it as a single guide.
-A food creator in Lisbon launched one covering her 20 favorite restaurants in Alfama and Mouraria.
-She priced it at $7 and sold 140 copies in the first two weeks, mostly through Instagram Stories.
+Say you know Lisbon inside out.
+You build a guide around your favorite restaurants in Alfama and Mouraria, price it in the single digits, and share it through Instagram Stories.
+That is the whole motion: a neighborhood you know, a price your audience will not blink at, a link in your bio.

 The key is specificity.
 "Best restaurants in Lisbon" is a Google search.
 "The 20 places I actually eat in Alfama, with the exact dishes to order" is worth paying for.